 The branches of the popliteal artery are

-The superior muscular branches, two or three in number, arise from the upper part of the artery, and are distributed to the lower parts of the adductor magnus and hamstring muscles, anastomosing with the terminal part of the profunda femoris, a branch of femoral artery.
+The superior muscular branches, two or three in number, arise from the upper part of the artery and are distributed to the lower parts of the adductor magnus and hamstring muscles, anastomosing with the terminal part of the profunda femoris, a branch of the femoral artery.

 Also called inferior muscular arteries, these are two large branches, which arise opposite the knee joint and supply to the gastrocnemius, soleus, and plantaris.

 The cutaneous branches arise either from the popliteal artery or from some of its branches; they descend between the two heads of the gastrocnemius, and, piercing the deep fascia, are distributed to the skin of the back of the leg.
 One branch usually accompanies the small saphenous vein.